rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/methods/delete-delete-database-instance-version-accountid-instances-instanceid.rst

 This operation deletes the specified database instance, including any associated data.

-Refer to `Database instance status <http://docs.rackspace.com/cdb/api/v1.0/cdb-devguide/content/database_instance_status.html>`__ for a list of possible database instance statuses that may be returned.
+Refer to :ref:`Database instance status <cdb-dg-generalapi-dbinstance>`.

 .. note::
    This operation is not allowed when the instance status is ``BUILD``.